CANSIM and cansim

 CANSIM stands for Canadian Socioeconomic Information Management System.
 Not long ago it was renamed to “Statistics Canada Data,” but here I’ll be using the repository’s legacy name to avoid confusion with other kinds of data available from Statistics Canada.
 At the time of writing this, there were over 8,700 data tables in CANSIM, with new tables being added virtually every day.
 It is the most current source of publicly available socioeconomic data collected by the Government of Canada.

-Although CANSIM can be directly accessed online, a much more convenient and reproducible way to access it, is through Statistics Canada API using the excellent cansim package developed by Dmitry Shkolnik and Jens von Bergmann.
+Although CANSIM can be directly accessed online, a much more convenient and reproducible way to access it, is through Census Mapper API using the excellent cansim package developed by Dmitry Shkolnik and Jens von Bergmann.
 This package allows to search for relevant data tables quickly and precisely, and to read data directly into R without the intermediate steps of manually downloading and unpacking multiple archives, followed by reading each dataset separately into statistical software.

 To install and load cansim, run: